Continuing Education Activity

 Furthermore, caution is necessary for use with elderly patients, chronic lung disease patients, acute angle glaucoma, obstructive diseases (uropathy, toxic megacolon, paralytic ileus, pyloric stenosis, prostatic hypertrophy), myasthenia gravis, or in situations with environmental heat exposure.

 Clinician understanding the adverse reactions makes the above cautionary situations easily recognizable by compounding effects on preexisting conditions.

 Tachycardia is the most common side effect; titrate dose to effect when treating bradydysrhythmia in patients with coronary artery disease.
 Atropine may precipitate acute angle glaucoma, pyloric obstruction, urinary retention due to benign prostatic hyperplasia, or viscid plugs in patients with chronic lung diseases.

-Overdose can lead to increased antimuscarinic side effects presenting with dilated pupils, warm, dry skin, tachycardia, tremor, ataxia, delirium, and coma.
+Overdose can lead to increased antimuscarinic side effects of dilated pupils, warm, dry skin, tachycardia, tremor, ataxia, delirium, and coma.
 In extreme toxicity, circulatory collapse secondary to respiratory failure may occur after paralysis and coma.
 Ten milligrams or less may be fatal to a child, while there is no known adult lethal dose.